WDD 130: Web Fundamentals

 2. Test your work by running this Page Evaluation tool.

-3. Share your work with class in MS Teams by posting your URL to this html file:
+3. Share your work with class in Microsoft Teams by posting your URL to this html file:

 Optional Resources